 Take Exit 42 to Palisade about 200 yards from the exit take the first road on the right G.7/10 Road.
 Follow this...it eventually bends to the right and goes under the Interstate to the Mt.
 Garfield trailhead.
 All climbs are hiked to from here.

-Featured Route For Things Of Beauty (aka Interstate I-70 Towers)
+Local Information for Things Of Beauty (aka Interstate I-70 Towers)